epfl-ada/ada-2024-project-plottwisters/README.md

 - Jack: Question 3, Set up webpage

 ## Questions for TA
 - Is the ChatGPT API a good way to extract the themes ?
 We tried it and it works quite well, but we are not sure if it is the best way to do it.
-We want to be sure that it is allowed.
+We also want to be sure that it is allowed.
 - We decided that we want to combine the two datasets.
 What would be the best way of doing it ?